BlueSky vs Twitter (X): Similarities & Shared Features Explained

 • Likes: Show approval or agreement with a tap of a heart or thumbs-up symbol.

-• Replies: Respond directly beneath a post, starting conversations or debates.
+• Replies: Respond directly beneath a post to start conversations or debates.

-• Reposts/Retweets: Share someone’s post with your audience, amplifying their message.
+• Reposts: Share someone else’s post with your audience to amplify their message.

 The posting experience keeps you in the flow—no need to relearn new tricks.
 If you’ve built habits on X Twitter, you’ll find them work just as well on BlueSky.